tkerby/flipperzero-firmware-wPlugins/assets/README.md

 The first open-world multiplayer game for the Flipper Zero, best played with the VGM.
+Here's a video tutorial: https://www.youtube.com/watch?v=Qp7qmYMfdUA

 ## Requirements